fattah24/IDS-Network-Intrusion-Detection/README.md

 - 💾 **SQLite** database for persistent alert storage
 - 🧩 **React dashboard** with pause, refresh, and clear controls
 - 📱 Responsive dark-themed interface
-- 🧠 Designed for students and cybersecurity learners

 ---